 The social conflicts in the community that the researchers interviewed above experienced an upward shift due to water struggles, resulting in conflicts such as verbal wars, not greeting each other, resulting in disharmony between farmers, resulting in damaged relationships between individuals, and disagreements between farmers, groups and families.
-Humans are social beings who have a dependence on each other, between one human and another need and relate to each other.
+Humans are social beings who have dependence on each other, between one human and another need and relate to each other.
 In meeting these needs, each individual has his own way of achieving his goals, one of which is through farming.

-Although the closed resistance carried out by the peasants did not produce social changes as expected in an open resistance, the peasants had carried out a form of resistance that was well organized in groups of up to 100 farmers.
+Although the closed resistance carried out by the peasants did not produce social changes as expected in an open resistance, the peasants had carried out a form of resistance that was well organized in groups up to 100 farmers.

-RICE FARMERS OPEN CONFLICT
+4.4.
+RICE FARMERS OPEN MATCH

 Open resistance was carried out by farmers who were openly opposed and conscientious.
 The resistance was carried out in various forms and carried out collectively.
-Dahrendof in his book [14] states; empirically, group conflict is perhaps easiest to analyze when viewed as a conflict over the legitimacy of power relations.
-Water conflict can be understood as a struggle for access, control, management and use of water resources between two or more actors.
-Water conflicts often arise because the negative implications of the actions or actions of one water user on other water users are ignored.
+Dahrendof in his book [14] states; empirically, group conflict is perhaps easiest to analyze when viewed as a conflict ver the legitimacy of power relations.
+Water conflict an be understood as a struggle for access, control, management and use water resources between two or more actors.
+Water onflicts often arise because the negative implications of the actions or actions of one water user on other water users are ignored.
 Water conflicts involve many actors, a variety of issues, as well as different geographic levels and time frames.
 Water has various functions as well as various symbolic aspects; Thus, conflicts over water are almost always related to other economic, political, and sociocultural issues.
 This creates its own complexity, but at the same time opens up new avenues or approaches for conflict resolution, because a specific need for water can be met through different means or approaches.

 Conflict plays a role as a result of developments in society itself.
 There are several forms of conflict viewed from different perspectives.
-And, this time the RG Squad will know more about forms of social conflict based on the views of sociologists.
+Well, this time the RG Squad will know more about forms of social conflict based on the views of sociologists.
 [15] said that there are five forms of conflict that occur in society.
-They are personal conflict, political conflict, social conflict, social class conflict, and international conflict.
+The five forms are personal conflict, political conflict, social conflict, social class conflict, and international conflict.

 Farmers fight each other for water for their fields to be plowed.
 Water is sought by farmers to the source, which is followed by the flow of water by farmers who enter water so that water reaches their fields.
 If water is allowed to enter, the rice fields will not be inundated by water because the water is blocked by farmers who are lazy to look for water, he only takes water in the fields that have been inundated by water.
 So that farmers feel disappointed with the attitude of farmers like that.
-Farmers express their disappointment in the form of issuing certain words, verbal violence.
+Farmers express their disappointment in the form of issuing certain words, war of mouth.

 When the conflict occurred, they jointly maintained the blockade that was made and defended their property rights, namely their land which really belonged to them.
-Now people have become brave to defend their rights compare to the past.
+Now people have become brave to defend their rights before, people have not dared after this problem arose, people became brave to defend the rights that really belonged to them.
 Prosperity has increased from changes in the orientation of rice farmers in Muara Batu District, encouraging people to fulfill the fifth pillar of Islam.